Apellis Pharmaceuticals Q2 2025 Earnings Call Transcript

 David Acheson

-EVP & Head - Global Commercial at Apellis Pharmaceuticals
+EVP of Commercial at Apellis Pharmaceuticals Inc

-So that's a specific data that we can pull out of our free goods program.
-When it comes to the growth or the, I guess, first part of your question around sample usage and where that played out against the quarter over quarter kind of the growth that we saw overall.
-Obviously, we've got great demand, been thrilled with that, and continue to see quarter over quarter growth, and samples is part of that.
-So yes, we saw the trend that was pretty was consistent between the commercial and trade files, but we're also seeing true demand and patients getting started on the product through our sampling and our path programs.
+Yeah, thank you for the question.
+Appreciate it.
+This is David.
+A couple quick points there.
+A little less than half of the growth that we saw was attributed to the free goods of the samples.
+That's specific data that we can pull out of our free goods program when it comes to the growth or the first part of your question around sample usage and where that played out up against the quarter-over-quarter kind of the growth that we saw overall.
+Obviously we've got great demand, been thrilled with that and continue to see quarter-over-quarter growth and samples is a part of that.
+Yes, we saw the trend that was consistent between the commercial and trade vials.
+We're also seeing true demand and patients getting started on the product through our sampling and PAP programs.

 Operator